 Also, never underestimate the importance of having robust project management capability.
 All too often, a project fails because the client is overwhelmed, attempting to deal with multiple specialists all with different priorities.

 My advice is to ensure you find a relatively small agency with all of the skills you require.
 Avoid larger agencies where your work is “just another job”.
-Instead, look for a team where you would be a big client for them.
+Instead, look for a team or freelance web designer where you would be a big client for them.
 That way, you ensure you get their best work.

 Another advantage of smaller teams is you know the team you meet is the team you are going to work with.
 The last thing you want is to be impressed by meeting their A team and then getting the B team working on your project.

 I am aware that this may all seem overwhelming.
 So much to consider in an area that is by its nature complex.
 However, if you find a team you can trust and rely upon, they will guide you through the rest of the process, as well as help you grow the effectiveness of your website for years to come.